rmjarvis/TreeCorr/docs/cov.rst

 by Ji Meng Loh, 2008 <https://ui.adsabs.harvard.edu/abs/2008ApJ...681..726L/>`_.

 This method starts out the same as the "sample" method.
-It computes the correlation function for each patch where at least one of the two points falls in that patch.
+It computes the correlation function for each patch where at least one point falls in that patch.
 However, it keeps track of the numerator and denominator separately.
 These are the "marks" in Loh, 2008.